SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/_build/html/_sources/chap_implement.txt

    Implementation of an operation 'difference-sum'.

-Figure :math:`\ref{minkpic}` displays results of the implementation of minkpm and minkmp operations.
+Figures :num:`#minkpmpic` and :num:`#minkmppic` display results of the implementation of minkpm and minkmp operations.

-Similarly, operation
-’sum-difference’ described in section 2.2.5 is implemented in functions minkpm, minkpm\_ea, minkpm\_ia, the first one of which is used for visualization and works for dimensions not higher than :math:`3`, whereas the last two can deal with ellipsoids of arbitrary dimension.
+Similarly, operation ’sum-difference’ described in section `Geometric sum-difference`_ is implemented in functions minkpm, minkpm\_ea, minkpm\_ia, the first one of which is used for visualization and works for dimensions not higher than :math:`3`, whereas the last two can deal with ellipsoids of arbitrary dimension.